Majkel97/Majkel97/README.md

 ### About me:

 Backend Developer and IT Project Manager proficient in Python, Django, and PostgreSQL.
 Skilled in leading teams, developing web applications, and creating internal automations.
-Good project management and communication skills developed for over 3 years in leading positions.
-Committed to continuous learning and staying updated with the latest industry trends.
+In my work, I follow the principle “bring dedication, meet possibilities” – higher position every year confirmed in my employment history.

 ---
 ### Contact: